Skip to main content

 On the flip side, the program has two important exclusions to keep in mind:

 • Third-party sites.
-Some DoiT-branded services hosted in less common domains may be operated by our vendors or partners.
+Our vendors or partners may operate some DoiT-branded services hosted in less common domains.
 We can't authorize you to test these systems on behalf of their owners and will not reward such reports.
 Please read the fine print on the page and examine domain and IP WHOIS records to confirm.
 If in doubt, talk to us first!

 • Recent acquisitions.
-To allow time for internal review and remediation, newly acquired companies are subject to a 12-month blackout period.
+To allow internal review and remediation time, newly acquired companies are subject to a 12-month blackout period.
 Bugs reported sooner than that will typically not qualify for a reward.

 Qualifying vulnerabilities

-Any design or implementation issue that substantially affects the confidentiality or integrity of user data is likely to be in scope for the program.
+Any design or implementation issue that substantially affects the confidentiality or integrity of user data will likely be in the program's scope.
 Common examples include:

 • Cross-site scripting,